 For many of us, this pandemic has dramatically changed our lives.
-Being socially distanced from our jobs and patients has created the need for new and unconventional ways to keep things going.
+Social distance has created the need for new and unconventional ways to keep things going.

 Now technology is more important than ever for the profession of dietetics.
 So how do we utilize technology to keep moving our businesses forward?
 The answer is simple.
 You must adapt.

 This post explores why webinars can be a great content marketing strategy to spread your message of nutrition education.

 According to Content Marketing Institute, content marketing is a marketing strategy that focuses on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience in order to drive profitable customer action.